Dipolar interactions between domains in lipid monolayers at the air-water interface: Results and Discussions

-We analyzed monolayers of three DSPC:DMPC compositions with different area fraction.
+We analyzed monolayers of three DSPC:DMPC compositions with different area fractions.
 We used a pure water subphase, 10~mN~m$^{-1}$ lateral pressure, and DSPC mol \%: 40, 50 and 60.
 A representative micrograph of each monolayer is presented in Figure \ref{monolayers}.

-The monolayers were photographed at 12.1~frame/s for 100~s, during while domains suffer Brownian motion and the monolayer is subjected to drift, allowing to image different regions of it.
-The condensed area fraction was calculated for each frame using the process described in Experimental Section.
+The monolayers were photographed at 12.1~frame/s for 100~s, while the domains suffered Brownian motion and the monolayer was subjected to drift, enabling different regions of it to be imaged.
+The condensed area fraction was calculated for each frame using the process described in the Experimental Section.
 Then, the value of $\phi$ was obtained from the average.
 From the frame area, $a$, and the number of domains in the micrographs, $n$, the number density was calculated as $\rho = n/a$.
-The values of $\phi$ and $\rho$ for the considered systems are shown in Table~\ref{tabla1}.
+The values of $\phi$ and $\rho$ for the systems considered are shown in Table~\ref{tabla1}.
 The domain radius distributions were determined from the domain sizes (areas) assuming circular domains.
 The corresponding histograms are shown in Figure~\ref{hist}, and the average radii, $\overline{R}$, are presented in Table~\ref{tabla1}.

 In a monodisperse model the area fraction, the number density and the domain radii are not independent quantities.
 Since $\phi$ and $\rho$ are more straightforwardly calculated than the average radii, we determine the effective radius from these quantities as $R_{eff}= ( \phi / (\pi \rho))^{1/2}$.
 Note that this radius is slightly different from the average domain radius, due to the fact that $R_{eff}$ is equivalent to the square root of the second moment of the radius distribution (see Table~\ref{tabla1}).